humdrum-tools/vhv-documentation/filter/tspos/index.md

 sidebar: main_sidebar
 verovio: "true"
 keywords: interface commands
-summary: "Analyze triadic positions in sonorities."
+summary: "identify root/third/fifth positions of notes in triadic sonorities."
 permalink: /filter/tspos/index.html
 ---

+The `tspos` filter identifies, labels and analyzes triadic sonorities (diminished, minor, major, and augmented triads).
+The <span style="color:#DC143C;">root</span> of the triad is colored red, the
+<span style="color:#32CD32;">third</span> green, and the <span
-The `tspos` filter identifies triadic sonorities (diminished, minor, major, and augmented triads).
-The root of the triad is colored red, the third green and the fifth blue.
-This tool is useful to visualize the triad degree used in each voice, as well as extra statistics about the invarions these triads.
+style="color:#4169E1;">fifth</span> blue.
+This tool is useful to visualize the triadic degrees used in each voice, as well as statistics about the inversions these triads.

 Here is a basic example: